 - Click .

-Your local laws may require other information on the invoice; it is your responsibility to ensure your custom invoice template meets your local requirements.
+Note, your local laws may require more information.
+It is your responsibility to ensure your template meets your local requirements.

 Ensure your default invoice is on-brand by adding your logo and brand color to your business info.

 - Go to → Administration → Business Info.

 - Click the color picker for the “brand color” field and select a color.